-Westminster, Massachusetts PWS ID # 2332000
+Westminster, Massachusetts MASSDEP PWSID # 2332000

-In 2017 the Westminster Water Department (WWD) pumped a total of 113.827 million gallons of water for the residents and businesses of Westminster.
+In 2018 the Westminster Water Department (WWD) pumped a total of 134.369 million gallons of water for the residents and businesses of Westminster.
 This report provides a snapshot of your drinking water quality over the past year.
 Included are details about where your water comes from, what it contains, and how it compares to state and federal standards.
+We are committed to providing you with this information because informed customers are our best allies.
 The report also describes our system's operations and how you can get involved.